 After you have enrolled

-Once your enrolment is submitted and your payment is in place, the Enrolment Team will check your enrolment and follow up with you if there are any queries on your module selection or payment.
+Once your enrolment is submitted and your funding is in place, the Enrolment Team will check your enrolment and follow up with you if there are any queries on your module selection or payment.

 It is essential that you enrol by the deadline to ensure any queries can be clarified ahead of the start of term and so not cause any delays to you commencing your studies.